-- Locate washout area at least 50 feet from sensitive areas such as storm drains, open ditches, or water bodies, including wetlands. - Allow convenient access for concrete trucks, preferably near the area where the concrete is being poured. - If trucks need to leave a paved area to access washout, prevent track-out with a pad of rock or quarry).
-These areas should be far enough away from other construction traffic to reduce the likelihood of accidental damage and spills. - The number of facilities you install should be dependent on the expected demand for storage capacity. - On large sites with extensive concrete work, washouts should be placed in multiple locations for ease of use by concrete truck drivers.
+- Locate concrete washout areas at least 50 feet from sensitive areas such as storm drains, open ditches, water bodies, or wetlands. - Allow convenient access to the concrete washout area for concrete trucks, preferably near the area where the concrete is being poured. - If trucks need to leave a paved area to access the concrete washout area, prevent track-out with a pad of rock or quarry).
+These areas should be far enough away from other construction traffic to reduce the likelihood of accidental damage and spills.

+- The number of concrete washout areas you install should depend on the expected demand for storage capacity. - On large sites with extensive concrete work, concrete washout areas should be placed in multiple locations for ease of use by concrete truck drivers.

-On-site Temporary Concrete Washout Facility, Transit Truck Washout Procedures:
+Concrete Truck Washout Procedures

-• Temporary concrete washout facilities shall be located a minimum of 50 feet from sensitive areas including storm drain inlets, open drainage facilities, and watercourses.
-See Figure 3.6, Figure 3.7, and Figure 3.8.
+- Perform washout of concrete truck drums in designated concrete washout areas only. - Concrete washout from concrete pumper bins can be washed into concrete pumper trucks and discharged into designated concrete washout areas or properly disposed of off-site.

+Concrete Washout Area Installation

-- Construct, and maintain concrete washout facilities in sufficient quantity and size to contain all liquid and concrete waste generated by washout operations. - Approximately 7 gallons of wash water are used to wash one truck chute. - Approximately 50 gallons are used to wash out the hopper of a concrete pump truck. - Perform washout of concrete trucks in designated areas only. - Concrete washout from concrete pumper bins can be washed into concrete pumper trucks and discharged into designated washout area or properly disposed of off-site. - Once concrete wastes are washed into the designated area and allowed to harden, the concrete should be broken up, removed, and disposed of per applicable solid waste regulations.
-Dispose of hardened concrete on a regular basis. - Temporary Above-Grade Concrete Washout Facility - O Temporary concrete washout facility (type above-grade) should be constructed as shown on the details below, with a recommended minimum width of 10 feet, but with sufficient quantity and volume to contain all liquid and concrete waste generated by washout operations. - O Plastic lining material shall be a minimum of 10 mil polyethylene sheeting and should be free of holes, tears, or other defects that compromise the impermeability of the material. - Temporary Below-Grade Concrete Washout Facility - O Temporary concrete washout facilities (type below-grade) should be constructed as shown on the details below, with a recommended minimum length and minimum width of 10 feet.
-The quantity and volume should be sufficient to contain all liquid and concrete waste generated by washout operations. - o Lath and flagging should be commercial type. - O Plastic lining material shall be a minimum of 10 mil polyethylene sheeting and should be free of holes, tears, or other defects that compromise the impermeability of the material. - Liner seams shall be installed in accordance with manufacturers' recommendations. - O Soil base shall be prepared free of rocks or other debris that may cause tears or holes in the plastic lining material.
+- Concrete washout areas should be constructed as shown on the details below, with a recommended minimum length and width of 10 feet, but with sufficient quantity and volume to contain all liquid and concrete waste generated by washout operations. - Plastic lining material shall be a minimum of 10 mil polyethylene sheeting and should be free of holes, tears, or other defects that compromise the impermeability of the material. - Lath and flagging should be commercial type. - Liner seams shall be installed in accordance with manufacturers' recommendations. - Soil base shall be prepared free of rocks or other debris that may cause tears or holes in the plastic lining material.